Étoile Sportive du Sahel: Étoile Sportive du Sahel – Club Sportif Sfaxien

 In the national championship, which was founded in 1956, Étoile du Sahel won 54 games and Club Sfaxien in 31, while 43 games ended with a draw and ESS scored 154 goals while CSS scored 116 goals.

 In the Tunisian Cup, Étoile du Sahel won in 3 games and Club Sfaxien in 2, while 2 games ended with a draw.

-But in the African competitions, both in the CAF Cup and the CAF Confederation Cup, the cusp tends to CSS who won 3 games while Espérance won 1 match and the teams tied in 4 of them.
+But in the African competitions, both in the CAF Cup and the CAF Confederation Cup, the cusp tends to CSS who won 3 games while ÉSS won 1 match and the teams tied in 4 of them.

-Honours and achievements
+Honours

 Étoile Sportive du Sahel was the first African club to have won all official club competitions recognized by the Confederation of African Football.